jeffbuttars/usethis-django-bootstrap/README.md

 usethis-django-bootstrap
 ========================

-# Version 3.1.1
+# Version 3.2.0

 My own Django app for easily including Bootstrap and Bootswatch into a Django project.
-Includes CDN usage.

 This is a drop in app that includes Bootstrap and Bootswatch sources and minimized sources.
 This app provides context variables for templates that make